tothambrus11/siclo/readme.md

 ## Features
 The app is made for mobile and desktop devices, so the page will be fully responsive.
 It is using a service worker, so the site will be cached on your device and will be available, even if you are offline.

+## Demo
+The app is available at https://johetajava.hu/siclo/ but feel free to download this and modify for your own needs.
+Also, don't forget to message me if this project is useful for you.

 <div style="text-align: center">

 ![A picture of the application](images/icon-377x377.png)